 In a separate bullet in the law, those subject to forced sterilization also included “anyone suffering from chronic alcoholism.”

-Averill: People could request to be sterilized–or their parent or guardian could request it–and receive that surgery for free.
+Averill: So essentially, this is a combination of new scientific, medical diagnoses, but also made-up things.
+People could request to be sterilized–or their parent or guardian could request it–and receive that surgery for free.
 Doctors, as well as officials in charge of hospitals, sanitariums, and prisons could also recommend that an individual be forcibly sterilized at any time.
 This law was used extensively on patients in hospitals and asylums, on those deemed mentally or physically “unfit” to potentially reproduce.
 Men, women, and children were taken into unnecessary and nonconsensual surgeries for tube tying and vasectomies.
 These operations were, of course, performed by many doctors who believed as much in racial hierarchies and eugenic principles as the highest Nazi official.
 Whenever I talk about or learn about or teach about the Holocaust, I am devastated over and over again by what people can justify doing to other people.
 But then again, forced sterilization was not limited to Germany in the 1930s.
 There were forced sterilization laws in a number of US states, the Netherlands, and elsewhere in the 1930s; the Czechs practiced nonconsensual sterilization on over 90,000 women from 1970 to 1990.
 So while I am continually horrified when studying the Holocaust, it’s just as horrifying to remember that so much of what happens in the Nazi period that we deem unconscionable has happened – or continues to happen – in so many other places.

 Marissa: These laws were discussed and passed into law at a Nazi Party Rally at the end of the summer of 1935.
 They went into effect in September 1935.
 By October of that year, the Law for the Protection of the Hereditary Health of the German People required that people obtain permission from public health authorities before they marry.
 How widely this was enforced depended on the region of Germany; not all cities and towns had the medical infrastructure needed to approve every marriage application.
 Still, the Nazis succeeded in creating implementable and seemingly legal barriers for discriminating against Jews.

 Averill: So when Max Hellman took on Hitler, he was a lone wolf.
 Even the lawyers for the Central Union of German Citizens of Jewish Faith, the main German Jewish defense organization, didn’t call into question the legality of the Nuremberg Laws.
-And Hellman didn’t expect to win when he did call into question the legality of the laws.
-But he did expect to make a mockery of the Fuhrer and his penultimate power in the Third Reich.
+And this guy, Max Hellman, didn’t expect to win when he did call into question the legality of the laws.
+But he did expect, most likely, based on our reading of the sources, to make a mockery of the Fuhrer and his penultimate power in the Third Reich.

 Averill: And yes, you heard correctly — he wrote a letter to Hitler in 1935.
 A year and a half before he would be arrested for violating one of the Nuremberg Laws, he wrote to express his frustration with the law.
 Like presumably many German Jews who considered themselves German first, and maybe not even Jewish at all, these laws were an affront.
 Many wrote letters to Hitler, because, per the laws of the Third Reich, Hitler had the power to provide exceptions to anyone he wanted.
 That was the full and total power of the Fuhrer.
 And that, ultimately, would be at the crux of the wild and brash defense Hellman made in 1937.